N/A

 • Decrease operating cost.
 A centralized online portal makes operations easier and more efficient.
 Other than initial set-up and light ongoing maintenance (updating product or service information, prices, etc.), a major advantage of online marketplaces is their ability to streamline operations and thereby reduce their cost.

 • Value-added services.
 Many B2B marketplaces include dedicated account management services.
-These may differ with each marketplace platform, but can include ongoing training and assistance with account management to help you effectively utilise the platform.
+These may differ with each marketplace platform but can include ongoing training and assistance with account management to help you effectively utilize the platform.

 • International payment issues logistics.
 Not all companies have such sophisticated systems in place that they include ‘immediate payment simple shipment’ processes.
 Optimal global B2B marketplaces integrate product management with shipping logistics across multiple countries.